-I am a BACP registered Counsellor experienced in working with adults and older adolescents.
+I am a registered with the National Counselling Society and experienced in working with adults and older adolescents.
 My aim as a therapeutic counsellor is to help you manage and cope with difficult feelings.
 People contact me for many reasons including anxiety, stress, relationship issues, overwhelming feelings or more specific problems which are hard to manage without support.
 My approach is not solely talking about problems but to explore solutions to help enable you to gain more control over your life.
 I offer both short and longer term therapy, depending on what you need.
-The beauty of counselling is a calm and confidential space where you can talk openly with someone impartial who won’t judge or give advice but actively listen and understand your life from your perspective.
+The benefit of counselling is a calm and confidential space where you can talk openly with someone impartial who won’t judge or give advice but actively listen and understand your life from your perspective.

 Training, qualifications & experience

-I have experience working in three different counselling agencies across Devon and Dorset including grief and loss therapy within a G.P. surgery.
+I have experience working in four different counselling agencies across Devon and Dorset including the NHS and grief and loss therapy within a G.P. surgery.
 I have also worked for an adoption support agency.

 Dip Couns, BA (Hons)

-I am a Registered Member of the British Association for Counselling and Psychotherapy (MBACP) and my details can be found on their website.
+I am a Registered Member of the National Counselling Society and my details can be found on their website.